 One of the application forms requires a detailed accounting of specific clinical experiences.
 Completion of this form is much easier if the student keeps a running log of clinical experiences and hours beginning in their first semester.
 Please note also that one of the forms is a verification of readiness for internship that must be signed by the DCT.
 Students usually receive invitations for interviews by internship programs during December.
 Interviews start in December, but more typically occur in January.
 Both internship programs and student applicants then submit rankings expressing their preferences, usually in early February.
-These rankings are submitted to a computerized Matching Program coordinated by APPIC.
-The results of the computerized Matching Program are released in late February on a single designated Match Day.
+These rankings are submitted to a computerized Matching Program are released in late February on a single designated Match Day.
 At that time, students are informed of the internship site with which they have been matched, and then must contact the site to accept and make arrangements for the internship year.
 Students also should inform the DCT and their advisors about the results of their internship application.